-- 4.128 The insurer acting for the Nominal Defendant in a claim for damages regarding a motor vehicle that is unidentified, will explain to the claimant in writing of the requirement for the claimant to make due inquiry and search to ascertain the identity of the vehicle alleged to have been at fault in the accident. - 4.129 The insurer will promptly advise the claimant in writing whether the claimant has, in the insurer's view, satisfied the requirement for due inquiry and search, and: - (a) if the insurer determines that the requirement has not been met, it must provide details of the deficiency and the means by which the requirement could be satisfied by the claimant. - 4.130 In statutory benefits claims made on the Nominal Defendant, the insurer must make the liability decision within the timeframes specified under section 6.19(1)-(2) of the Act.
-If the insurer has not yet determined due search and enquiry at the time the liability decision is due, the insurer must inform the claimant in the notices of liability that it will make: - (a) a decision on whether due inquiry and search has been established - (b) a further liability decision once it is satisfied that due inquiry and search has been established. - 4.131 The insurer will promptly advise the claimant in writing whether the claimant has, in the insurer's view, satisfied the requirement for due inquiry and search. - 4.132 An insurer's decision must be based on all available information, and should be consistent with the facts.
-Where the insurer alleges that the requirement has not been met, the insurer must include sufficiently detailed written reasons for its decision and details of the deficiency and manner by which the requirement could be satisfied by the claimant.

-4.133 The insurer must perform as a model litigant in Nominal Defendant claims, which includes acting with complete propriety, fairly and in accordance with the highest professional standards.
+- 4.128 The insurer acting for the Nominal Defendant in a claim regarding an unidentified motor vehicle will explain to the claimant in writing that they are required to make due inquiry and search to ascertain the identity of the vehicle alleged to have been at fault in the accident. - 4.129 The insurer will promptly advise the claimant in writing whether the claimant has, in the insurer's view, satisfied the requirement for due inquiry and search, and: - (a) if the insurer determines that the requirement has not been met, it must provide details of the deficiency and how the claimant could go about satisfying the requirement. - 4.130 In statutory benefits claims made on the Nominal Defendant, the insurer must make the liability decision within the timeframes specified under section 6.19(1)-(2) of the Act.
+If the insurer has not yet determined due inquiry and search at the time the liability decision is due, the insurer must inform the claimant in the notices of liability that it will make: - (a) a decision on whether due inquiry and search has been established - (b) a further liability decision once it is satisfied that due inquiry and search has been established. - 4.131 The insurer will promptly advise the claimant in writing whether the claimant has, in the insurer's view, satisfied the requirement for due inquiry and search. - 4.132 An insurer's decision must be based on all available information and should be consistent with the facts.
+Where the insurer alleges that the requirement has not been met, the insurer must include sufficiently detailed written reasons for its decision and details of the deficiency and manner by which the requirement could be satisfied by the claimant. - 4.133 The insurer must perform as a model litigant in Nominal Defendant claims, which includes acting with complete propriety, fairly, and in accordance with the highest professional standards.